brendanAlbert/occProgQAForum/flask_sqlite/README.md

 - [ ] 2. create the database by typing 'sqlite3 database.db'
 - [ ] 3. if it worked, you should see something like "SQLite version 3.8.10.2 2015-05-20 ...
 Enter ".help" for usage hints"
 - [ ] 4. time to create a table in the database. type 'create table students (name TEXT, addr TEXT, city TEXT, pin TEXT);'
-- [ ] 5. now if you type '.tables' and you see "students" appear, you're ready to rock and follow the [tut](https://www.tutorialspoint.com/flask/flask_sqlite.htm)
+- [ ] 5. now if you type '.tables' and you see "students" appear, you're ready to [rock](https://www.tutorialspoint.com/flask/flask_sqlite.htm)